visual-xai-for-time-series/counterfactual-explanations-for-time-series/README.md

 ## Wachter et al.

-Our base implementations can be found at `cf_wachter`.
+The base implementations can be found at `cf_wachter`.
 Further information can be obtained here:
 https://christophm.github.io/interpretable-ml-book/counterfactual.html